Emibrown/-teebemzz_farm/PROJECT_STRUCTURE.md

-# GreenHarvest Farms - Project Structure
+# Teebemzz Farms - Project Structure

-This document explains the organization and architecture of the GreenHarvest Farms website.
+This document explains the organization and architecture of the Teebemzz Farms website.

 ## Directory Structure